itsbrunodev/itsbrunodev/README.md

   </p>

   ## About me
   Hello there 👋!
-My name is Bruno Lepis, I am just a guy who enjoys programming.
-I can program in JavaScript, HTML, CSS and I'm learning C# and Python.
+My name is Bruno Lepis.
+I'm just a guy who enjoys programming.
+I can program in JavaScript, HTML, CSS, and I'm learning C# and Python is a programming language.
+The main things I'm using are Node.js, React, and Next.js.
   <br /><br />
   ## Statistics
   <p align="center">